‘Record’ Is Critical for Enterprise-Grade RPA

-We have designed the functionality such that it is powerful yet easy to use.
-Recorded automation just works—even without any changes—and can be deployed to production straightaway.
-It is advisable to first test the recorded automation.
+We've designed the functionality such that it is powerful yet easy to use.
+Recorded automation just works — even without any changes — and can be deployed to production straightaway.
+It's advisable to first test the recorded automation.

-For straightforward use-cases, you can deploy to production as-is, or by making minimal adjustments.
-For complex use-cases with multiple exceptions, you can add the appropriate logic to the already-created bot and deploy to production.
-(Which can mean the difference between POCs taking days or weeks rather than months).
+For straightforward use cases, you can deploy to production as is, or by making minimal adjustments.
+For complex use cases with multiple exceptions, you can add the appropriate logic to the already-created bot and deploy to production (which can mean the difference between proofs of concept taking days or weeks rather than months).

 Is the recorder good with attended automation (playing nicely with humans)?

-Once you have recorded a process or use case, you can insert logic into the already-created bot to interact with humans via message and prompt dialogs.
+Once you've recorded a process or use case, you can insert logic into the already-created bot to interact with humans via message and prompt dialogues.
 Bots can communicate key information to humans and even change course based on human input in the middle of the process.
-This “human in the loop” interaction is a key feature of our Enterprise RPA platform.
+This “human in the loop” interaction is a key feature of the Automation Anywhere Enterprise RPA platform.